ogomez92/crossboard/README.md

 - Plays `copy.wav` on every successful copy
 - Always-on server and optional connector in a single binary
 - Clipboard monitoring mode (`-m`) for automatic syncing (initiates outbound connection)
-- Optional file transfer in monitor mode with `-f` (macOS/Windows): when you copy files in Finder/Explorer, Crossboard streams them to the peer and places the received files on the peer's clipboard as files.
+- Optional file transfer in monitor mode with `-f`: when you copy a file path as text (e.g., Copy as Path/Pathname) the sender detects path-like text and streams the referenced files/folders to the peer.
+Supports POSIX paths and `file://` URIs.

 ## Install